Escape to Nowhere

 thought germinated just then—you translated

-my name from girl
+my name from girl—when piercing flash

 entered me—bullet—or crossbow’s arrow.